-Located in the rural Ouirgane Valley, just 45 minutes from Marrakech, the stunning Atlas Mountain has views of the nearby barrage from its infinity pool, while the rooms benefit from breath-taking views of smaller peaks and red soil that covers the valley.
-The valley doesn’t see many tourists, so step off the hotel grounds and explore the simple life that exists throughout the valley.
+Located in the rural Ouirgane Valley, just 45 minutes from Marrakech, L’Amandier has stunning views of the surrounding Atlas Mountains from its infinity pool.
+Its rooms also benefit from breathtaking views of smaller peaks and the red soil that covers the valley.
+Enjoy farm-to-table seasonal food at the restaurant, a clay tennis court and private yoga classes on site, as well as guided Berber village tours and full-day hiking expeditions.

-Head on up to the rooftop terrace at Dar Nour, where 360-degree views of the Strait of Gibraltor, the old city of Tangier and the 11th century ramparts are visible.
-Meals served under the stunningly blue skies as the wind blows over just cannot be beat.
+Head on up to the rooftop terrace at Dar Nour, where 360-degree views of the Strait of Gibraltar, the old city of Tangier and the 11th-century ramparts are visible.
+Meals are served under the stunningly blue skies as the wind blows off the sea.
 Don’t miss sunset cocktails starting from 6:30 p.m.
-The cozy salon spaces throughout respect the Moroccan tradition of hospitality – a place to relax and meet others in true Moroccan décor.
-And this place isn’t just for couples or romantic getaways, single rooms are available too!
+The cosy salon spaces throughout respect the Moroccan tradition of hospitality – a place to relax and meet others in true Moroccan decor.
+This place isn’t just for couples or romantic getaways; single rooms are available, too.

 Mandy Sinclair contributed additional reporting to this article.